Easy-Poly: An Easy Polyhedral Framework For 3D Multi-Object Tracking: Methodology

 The \(Q_{new}\) is the noise covariance, \(Q\) is the original process noise covariance, \(\mathbf{v} = [state_1, state_2]\) represents the first two components of the state vector (assumed to be velocity components), \(\|\mathbf{v}\| = \sqrt{state_1^2 + state_2^2}\) is the Euclidean norm (L2 norm) of the velocity vector.
-This formula expresses the following logic: If the norm of the velocity is less than 1.0, Q is reduced by 10\%.
-If the norm of the velocity is greater than 10.0, Q is increased by 10\%.
-If the norm of the velocity is between 1.0 and 10.0, Q remains unchanged.
+This formula expresses the following logic: If the velocity norm is less than 1.0, Q is reduced by 10\%.
+If the velocity norm is greater than 10.0, Q increases by 10\%.
+If the velocity norm is between 1.0 and 10.0, Q remains unchanged.

-This dynamic adjustment strategy aims to adjust the Kalman filter's process model based on the current state (in this case, velocity).
-When the velocity is low, it decreases the process noise (reduces Q), indicating higher confidence in the system dynamics; when the velocity is high, it increases the process noise (increases Q), indicating lower confidence in the system dynamics.
+This dynamic adjustment strategy is designed to modify the process model of the Kalman filter based on the current state, specifically the velocity.
+When the velocity is low, the process noise covariance $Q$ is decreased, reflecting increased confidence in the system dynamics; conversely, when the velocity is high, $Q$ is increased, indicating reduced confidence in the system dynamics.

-Autonomous vehicles encounter diverse environmental conditions during operation, such as urban streets, highways, and adverse weather.
-Dynamic adjustment of R and Q enables the Kalman filter to adapt to these varying conditions, enhancing tracking accuracy by increasing measurement uncertainty in rainy conditions and decreasing it in clear weather.
-Sensor performance in autonomous vehicles may fluctuate due to factors like temperature, vibration, or partial occlusion.
-Dynamic R adjustment compensates for these variations.
-Optimal noise parameters may differ for near and far target tracking, with Q allowing more precise tracking at close range and greater uncertainty at longer distances.
+In complex autonomous driving scenarios with dense traffic, frequent occlusions, and small or fast-moving objects, velocity-dependent adjustment of the process noise covariance aligns noise characteristics with target dynamics, improving tracking accuracy.
+Adaptive tuning of the measurement noise covariance addresses sensor noise variability from vibration and partial visibility, ensuring robust sensor fusion.
+Range-dependent modulation of both measurement and process noise covariances further refines precision for nearby targets while accommodating greater uncertainty for distant ones.
+These adaptive strategies collectively enhance filter robustness in tracking multiple targets amid cluttered, occluded, and dynamic environments.